anmeisel/ana-hugo/content/posts/bio.md

 date: 2023-08-12T13:25:44+01:00
 draft: false
 cover:
-    image: imgs/PXL_20231001_144518004.jpg
+    image: imgs/PXL_20240115_154025227.jpg
-    alt: "llama at mudchute farm"
+    alt: "frog plushy"
-    caption: "llama at mudchute farm"
+    caption: "frog plushy"
 disableAnchoredHeadings: true
 ---

 Ana Meisel is a Polish-German web developer and videographer from Czechia, based in London, UK.
-She produces online courses for the University of London, and occasionally teaches design at Goldsmiths, University of London.
-She builds websites as part of [4 Us & 4 Others](https://4us4others.com/?to=/) studio, runs internet art gallery [External Pages](https://externalpages.org/), and is one half of [Our Friend The Computer](https://www.ourfriendthe.computer/), a tech history podcast.
+She is currently studying Software Engineering, occasionally teaches design at Goldsmiths, University of London and is part of the research group Superkilogirls.
+For extra hustle, she builds websites as part of [4 Us & 4 Others](https://4us4others.com/?to=/) studio, runs internet art gallery [External Pages](https://externalpages.org/), and is one half of [Our Friend The Computer](https://www.ourfriendthe.computer/), a tech history podcast.

 Interests include luddism and maintainer communities.